Professional practice

 N Hart, “Separating the Inquest from the Trial: The Mulrunji Case” (2009) 7(10) Indigenous Law Bulletin 23

-Naomi is currently an Assistant Editor of the European Human Rights Reports and a contributor to the Westlaw Insight Shipping Series.
+Naomi is currently an Assistant Editor of the European Human Rights Reports.
 She has previously served as Editor-in-Chief of the Cambridge Journal of International and Comparative Law and Editor of the Sydney Law Review.